-In this guest post, Will Jones, who works in the Coventry Diocesan Offices, explores the future of religious freedom in Britain.
-Findings from the 2015 annual British Social Attitudes survey published this month sent secularists into a mild panic.
-Showing an increase in those identifying as Christian, from 42% to 43%, and a corresponding decrease … Continue Reading
+Will Jones writes: Findings from the 2015 annual British Social Attitudes survey published this month sent secularists into a mild panic.
+Showing an increase in those identifying as Christian, from 42% to 43%, and a corresponding decrease in those of ’no religion’, from 49% to 48%, they seemed to confirm that the steady decline in … Continue Reading

 The continuing decline in Church attendance and the apparent marginalization of Christian perspectives within the country naturally lead to the question of whether the Church should be disestablished.
 Does it make sense to have the life of the nation tied in to Christian belief by having a Church ‘established by law’ if so few people are actively involved in that Church, and a growing number don’t share its beliefs?